-Koon is Associate Professor of Art Education at Kent State University School of Art.
-She moved to Ohio after earning her doctoral degree from the University of Illinois at Champaign-Urbana in 2003.
-Her dissertation, an ethnographic case study entitled A Story Told Visually: The Singapore Secondary School Art Style won several awards.
-Her research interests include intercultural and transcultural education, distance and continuing education for educators through interactive technology, and preservice art teacher education as well as qualitative methodology, especially visual narrative inquiry.
+Koon-Hwee Kan is an Associate Professor of Art Education at Kent State University School of Art.
+Koon earned her Doctor of Education and Master of Arts degrees in Art Education from the University of Illinois at Champaign-Urbana.
+Her dissertation, an ethnographic case study entitled, A Story Told Visually: The Singapore Secondary School Art Style, won several awards.
+Her research interests include intercultural, distance, and continuing education through interactive technology and preservice art teacher education as well as qualitative methodology, especially visual narrative inquiry.

 Koon has published more than 20 articles in art education journals such as the Studies in Art Education, Journal of Museum Education, Art Education, Visual Arts Research, and International Journal of Education & the Arts.
 She has presented her scholarship locally, regionally, nationally, and internationally.
 Funding for Koon’s research has been provided by the Kent State University Research Council and Kent State University College of the Arts Catalyst Interdisciplinary Project Grants, as well as the University Moulton Scholar Program Scholarship, Marilyn Zurmuehlen Award for Distinguished Research in Art Education, and Baker-Nord Center for the Humanities Seminar Fellowships.